-Principle Key Considerations Strategic and integrated planning A collaborative and whole of organisation approach is taken to the planning and delivery of community infrastructure.
-Decision making is consistent, transparent and evidence based, directing the City's resources where the benefit is greatest.
-Planning considers adequate supply of suitable land in order to preserve opportunities for future generations.
-A pipeline of community infrastructure projects should be planned and costed to ensure funding submissions are strategic and based on identified needs.
-Funding to be made available for this to occur.
-Planning and project establishment to be in accordance with established Council frameworks.
-Established hierarchy and provision standards guides community infrastructure planning and delivery.
-Sustainability Sustainability of community facilities is achieved by providing a standard of infrastructure, management and service delivery that balances environmental social and economic considerations.
-Community infrastructure is designed and constructed/upgraded to comply with ecologically sustainable design principles in support of achieving carbon neutrality within the City of Ballarat whenever possible.
-Community infrastructure responds to and is integrated with the surrounding area, encouraging social connection, building a sense of place and contributing to developing social capital and capacity building.
-The long-term costs of maintaining and managing infrastructure is taken into account in decision making processes.
-Existing community facilities are monitored to improve resource planning and to determine potential useful life-spans.
-Community services and facilities are designed and governed using appropriate management models to meet their full capacity, making best use of existing community facilities where appropriate.
-Community facilities not owned by Council are also considered when analysing community needs.
-People first approach Projects focus on connecting people to services, facilities and experiences to enhance their overall health and wellbeing.
+- Sustainability of community facilities is achieved by providing a standard of infrastructure, management and service delivery that focuses on environmental and social outcomes, and balances economic and heritage considerations. - Community infrastructure is designed and constructed/upgraded to comply with ecologically sustainable design principles in support of achieving carbon neutrality within the City of Ballarat whenever possible. - The long-term costs of maintaining and managing infrastructure is taken into account in decision making processes. - Existing community facilities are monitored to improve resource planning and to determine potential useful lifespans. - Community services and facilities are designed and governed using selfsufficient and site-specific management and governance models to meet their full capacity, making best use of existing community facilities where appropriate. - Community facilities not owned by Council, but which are available for community use, are also considered when analysing community needs. - Users of community infrastructure are encouraged to contribute to environmentally friendly energy use and practices.

-There is commitment to stakeholder and community engagement at all stages throughout the planning process and which considers the directives of other Council plans, strategies and priorities.
-Establishing the purpose and function of a facility is based on the community profile and priorities for the facility's catchment area, as well as consideration of the Community Engagement Principles.
-A strong sense of community and local identity is fostered by creating vibrant community hubs encouraging social interaction, creativity and economic vitality.
-Innovation and adaptability Design processes aim to achieve innovative and adaptable facilities that can take up new technologies and respond to changing community priorities in the future.
-Leadership is displayed in developing and supporting new concepts, innovative practices and successful models of delivery where possible.
-Existing governance structures are adhered to for project delivery.
-Innovative ways to maintain equitable service delivery to settlements that have limited or no capacity for further growth, or that experience population decline will be supported.
-Access, inclusion and equity Projects will be universally accessible, and aim to be welcoming, socially inclusive and encouraging of active lifestyles, taking into account the diverse needs of our community (including but not limited to Aboriginal and Torres Strait Islander, multicultural, all abilities, child and age friendly and gender sexuality preferences).
-Equitable provision and standard of facilities within the municipality and across population catchments will be promoted using established hierarchy and provision standards.
-Preferred sites for new community infrastructure will consider liveability and accessibility (10 minutes city) and be; In a location which is central to the community it serves Co-located or adjacent to other services and facilities Accessible by public transport, pedestrian and cycle path networks In a highly visible civic space, adjacent to public open space Have adequate car and bicycle parking onsite or in close proximity.
-Multi-purpose, flexible and safe Community facilities are planned and designed for the broadest possible use by a range of groups, services and activities, and are multi-purpose in nature.
-Where possible community facilities are fit for purpose and delivered according to appropriate infrastructure standards and best practice, with internal layouts that can respond to changing community priorities and opportunities for expansion.
-Assets which are no longer able to meet community needs and cannot feasibly be modified to do so should be rationalised to facilitate reinvestment in more appropriate infrastructure.
-Buildings enhance public streets, spaces and views and include best practice principles in crime prevention through environmental design including appropriate lighting, visual prominence and location.
-Design led spaces promote health and wellbeing to residents.
+Innovation and adaptability

+- Design processes aim to achieve innovative and adaptable facilities that can take advantage of new technologies, are ecologically sustainable and respond to changing community priorities in the future. - Council displays leadership in developing and supporting new concepts, innovative practices and successful models of delivery where possible, with robust and ethical governance structures adhered to for project delivery. - Innovative ways to maintain equitable service delivery to settlements that have limited or no capacity for further growth, or that experience population decline will be supported. - Local expertise, creativity and innovation is valued and prioritised through planning and procurement systems.

+Multi-purpose, flexible and safe

+- Community facilities are planned and designed for the broadest possible use by a range of groups, services and activities, and are multi-purpose in nature. - Where possible community facilities are fit for purpose and delivered according to appropriate infrastructure standards and best practice, with internal layouts that can respond to changing community priorities, the accommodation of special interest groups, and opportunities for expansion. - Assets which are no longer able to meet community needs and cannot feasibly be modified to do so should be rationalised to facilitate reinvestment in more appropriate infrastructure. - Buildings enhance public streets, spaces and views and include best practice principles in crime prevention through environmental design including appropriate lighting, visual prominence and location. - Design led spaces promote health and wellbeing of residents.